otsegun/deep_q_network/README.md

 The environment consists of a space in which there are blue and yellow bananas.
-The goal of your agent is to collect as many yellow bananas as possible while avoiding blue bananas.
+The goal of the agent is to collect as many yellow bananas as possible while avoiding blue bananas.
 A reward of +1 is provided for collecting a yellow banana, and a reward of -1 is provided for collecting a blue banana.

 The state space is an array of 37 elements.
 It contains the agent's velocity, along with ray-based perception of objects around agent's forward direction, among others.
 Given this information, the agent has to learn how to best select actions.
 Four discrete actions are available, corresponding to:
 - **`0`** - move forward.